-in Grades 4 and up
+Grades 4 & up

 Resilience is a beautiful thing, but this is another story about a family in difficult circumstances.
 Although this book was not as magical for me as The One and Only Ivan, it contains some lovely writing.
 The plot explores some important themes, like homelessness and poverty, but the solution seems to wrap up too quickly to do these themes proper justice.
 This book reminds readers to appreciate the power of friendship and imagination during difficult times.

-If you liked this book, you might also like . . .
+If you like this book, you may also like . . .